ayuanhong/Shared-Factor-Structure-for-Matrix-Completion/empi/readme.md

     Compute the Rank metric for all methods

+## The Real World Data

+Here we store the data from the MovieLens 100k [data](https://files.grouplens.org/datasets/movielens/ml-100k.zip) in the `data` directory.

 ## Data Storage
 The estimation results for each method on every data split are stored in  "1/", "2/", ... , "5/".